Mountain goat meat - a specialty in Ninh Binh

 Visitors to Am Tien Cave and Pagoda, often admire the scenery of the clear blue lake and the mosaic of moss on the shallow bottom that swarms with schools of fish swimming around the lotus flowers.
 Living under the shadow of the reflected high mountains imprinted on the lake surface, these fish live in a fairy tale setting with a very tasty ending.

 The schools of fish raised at the bottom of this lake are not only your typical Asian Koi but also a peculiar species of perch endemic to the flooded valleys and rivers of Trang An and its surrounding area.
-Ninh Binh Specialty Food this fish was once considered as an “offering to the king” but times have changed and this succulent delicacy can now be savored by all.
+Once considered an “offering to the king,” this Ninh Binh specialty fish is now a succulent delicacy that everyone can enjoy.

-With the scientific name of Anabas testudineus and a local name of cá rô đồng (copper perch), it is also known as the “Tổng Trường climbing perch”.
-The name derives from the amazing ability of the fish to migrate to different waterholes and streams by crossing land – usually in the rainy season and usually at night.
+Locals call this fish cá rô đồng (copper perch), while scientists know it as Anabas testudineus.
+Vietnamese colloquially refer to it as the “Tổng Trường climbing Perch”.
+This last name derives from the amazing ability of the fish to migrate to different waterholes and streams by crossing land – usually in the rainy season and usually at night.

-Morphologically similar to the field perch, its long evolution in the Ninh Binh limestone enriched waters it has turned its scales gray-green color with the abdomen much lighter than the rest of the body (hence the “Copper Perch” moniker).
+Morphological similar to the field perch, its long evolution in the Ninh Binh limestone enriched waters has turned its scales a gray-green color with the abdomen much lighter than the rest of the body (hence the “Copper Perch” moniker).
 “Tổng Trường” is an ancient name for Trang An and hence its full Vietnamese name of “Tổng Trường cá rô đồng”.
-Quite a mouthful, like the fish itself.
+Quite a mouthful, not unlike the fish itself!

 Preparation

-Like most perch, the cá rô đồng are omnivores, feeding off aquatic mollusks, small fish, insects and waterborne foliage, including moss and grass.
+Like most perch, the cá rô đồng are omnivores, feeding off aquatic molluscs, small fish, insects and waterborne foliage, including moss and grass.
 Like any fish, the methods to cook it are very diverse, including fried, baked or braised in a variety of sauces.
-The species are quite common through out Vietnam but the regional specialty in Ninh Binh is to turn the local “Tổng Trường cá rô đồng” into a rich sweet- sour soup.
+The species have become quite common through out Vietnam due to its sweet tender flesh but the regional specialty in its homeland of Ninh Binh is to turn the local “Tổng Trường cá rô đồng” into a rich sweet- sour soup.

-This signature dish is prepared by first lightly boiling the fish to separating the meat from the bones.
-Next the bones are ground into a paste and boiled with water and salt to make a strong fish stock.
-While this is happening, the fish meat itself is sautéed with sliced shallot, fish sauce and crushed ginger to reduce any of the “muddiness” that sometimes occurs with fresh water fish.
-When both are ready, leaf mustard greens and rice noodles are added to the broth, along with the freshly fried fish meat and selected herbs.
+To prepare this signature dish, the chef first lightly boils the fish to separate the meat from the bones.
+Then, they grind the bones into a paste and boil it with water and salt to create a strong fish stock.
+While this is happening, the fish meat itself is sautéed with sliced shallot, fish sauce and crushed ginger to reduce any of the “muddiness” that sometimes occurs with any fresh water fish.
+When both are ready, the chef adds leaf mustard greens, rice noodles, freshly fried fish meat, and selected herbs to the broth.

 The delicate aroma of the broth, the softness of the boiled rice noodle together with the spicy taste of the ginger laced oil and the fragrant aroma of the herbs and shallots blend to create a unique masterpiece of the culinary arts.
 As our resident food editor puts it “when eaten, it endures on the tongue and sparks an image of green-yellow rice field surrounded by high green mountains and the rays of the sun through the clouds illuminating the “little souls” like a mother’s love enveloping her child”.